 At the same time students enrol in a variety of modules, including: Introductory Computer Science; Software Engineering; Databases; and Computer Networks.
 In the summer term, students engage in developing a substantial software project under the supervision of a faculty member.

-Students join this programme from a wide range of first degrees, from the technical and scientific to the social sciences and humanities.
+Students join this Masters in Computer Science programme from a wide range of first degrees, from the technical and scientific to the social sciences and humanities.
 Graduates of this degree are highly sought after by employers due to the special knowledge, expertise and skills acquired.